Table of Contents

 - Sleeping problems: Sleep may be interrupted by breathing difficulties, hence, CPAP with a nasal mask should be used.

 The use of BiPAP has shown an increase in life expectancy.
 General care of these patients requires Physical therapy and Occupational therapy.
 It is also to monitor the progression or development of any respiratory complications.

-X-linked SMA, depending on its types, may lead to scoliosis, and joint contractures.
+X-linked SMA, depending on its type, may lead to scoliosis, and joint contractures.
 Respiratory infections like pneumonia may also arise.
 Also, metabolic abnormalities such as severe metabolic acidosis and dicarboxylic aciduria may occur.